Goldglv/John-Madden-Football-Roster-Editor/README.md

 ## **Super Nintendo**
 - Madden NFL '94

 This also works with the Madden ‘93 ROM for Genesis that was updated to include the Jaguars, Panthers, Ravens and Texans.
 Please contact me for further details in obtaining this ROM.
+I created a Madden '27 ROM with the launch ratings and uploaded it on TecmoBowl.org.
 The original ROM's don't have these teams in the game so there's no way to import them from Excel.

 The Editor will automatically remove the checksum for all games listed above so you should have no issue running the game after you modify the ROM.